 Where are the raw, broken testimonies of the redeeming power of Jesus Christ at?

-In fact, we are messy.
+The facts, is we are messy.

 Every single one of us.